Oscillations of dark matter halos in galaxies and their effects on motion of stars: Abstract

 \section{Abstract}

-Baryonic matter and dark matter in galaxies represent two substances linked by the gravitational interaction.
-Collisions of galaxies may create an offset between the centers of mass of these two components.
-Ignoring internal dynamics of particles in the dark matter halo and Keplerian rotations of stars in the galaxy, we focus on possible relative oscillations of the visible matter in the dark matter halo.
+Matter and dark matter in galaxies represent two main components linked by the gravitational interaction.
+Collisions of galaxies may create an offset between the centers of mass of these components.
+Ignoring internal dynamics of particles in the dark matter halo and Keplerian rotations of matter in the galaxy, we focus on possible relative oscillations of the matter in the dark matter halo.
 This two-fluid model is somewhat similar to the ``giant dipole resonances'' in nuclei.
 We estimate possible amplitude and frequency of such oscillations assuming that the offset of the centers of mass is small as compared with the size of the galaxy.
 Such oscillations, if exist, should manifest themselves in anomalies of velocities of stars in the galaxy, such as the density waves and runaway stars which have orbit periods in resonance with oscillations.
-These matter -- dark matter oscillations may affect direction and magnitude of the dark matter wind coming to Earth.